Petalonamae

-that have the shape of leaves, fronds (frondomorphic), feathers or spindles and were initially considered algae, octocorals or sea pens.
-It is now believed that there are no living descendants of the group, which shares a probable relation to the Ediacaran animals known as Vendozoans.
+shaped like leaves, fronds (frondomorphic), feathers, or spindles.
+While initially considered algae or octocorals akin to sea pens, it is now believed that there are no living descendants of the group, which shares a probable relation to the Ediacaran animals known as vendozoans.

-It is commonly conjectured that the organisms were fluffy at least in appearance, as if "inflatable."
-They are particularly difficult to classify phylogenetically.
-Lacking mouths, intestines, reproductive organs, and with no preserved evidence of internal structures, these organisms' existence is very strange by current standards.
-The most widely accepted hypothesis is that they could suck nutrients from the water around them by osmosis.
+Generally, these animals possess bilateral symmetry, like a feather with one axis and two sides.
+Some may be trilateral, with one axis and three sides, as seen in the erniettomorphs.
+Phylogenetically they are particularly difficult to classify.
+Lacking mouths, intestines, reproductive organs, or any other preserved evidence of internal structures, the morphology of these animals is very strange by current standards.
+The most widely accepted hypothesis is that they could directly absorb nutrients from the water around them by osmosis.
+It is commonly conjectured that these organisms were fluffy at least in appearance, as if "inflatable".

-The fronds were composed of branched, tubular structures, and the organism was anchored to the ground by a bulbous structure.
+The fronds were composed of branched, tubular structures, and the organism was anchored to the substrate by a bulbous structure akin to a holdfast.

-The symmetry is generally bilateral, like a feather with one axis and two sides.
-It can also be trilateral, with one axis and three sides, as seen in the most basal ones, the erniettomorphs.

-Distribution

-Ediacaran of Canada, Namibia and Russia.